reflechant/veri_ports/README.md

 How to use it:
 Copy module instantiation Verilog code or port declaration code to the text window.
 Now you can convert them between each other with "inst. -> ports" and "ports -> inst." buttons.

-The recognizes Xilinx IP-cores instantiation templates where a comment is added in each line of .veo files, containing the port's type, direction and width.
+The program recognizes Xilinx IP-cores instantiation templates where a comment is added in each line of .veo files, containing the port's type, direction and width.
 Like this:

 .xgmii_rxc(xgmii_rxc),		//input wire [3:0] xgmii_rxc

 In case of such comment present the generated port declaration will be of corresponding type, width and direction.
 The program will generate such comments for instantiation templates too.